h2r/ein/doc/ros.md

 [object_recognition_msgs](http://wiki.ros.org/object_recognition_msgs).

-Ein does not have to use ROS; indeed one of the first robots we integrated it with besides Baxter was the Aibo.
-HOwever
+Ein does not have to use ROS; indeed one of the first robots we integrated it with besides Baxter was the Aibo, and it connects over a TCP/IP connection.
+However data structures such as ros::Time and the like are embedded into Ein's code, so it must have a ROS environment to compile, currently ROS Indigo.

-sendToBothArms.sh

-Name of commands topic

-check rename focused

-tableUpdateBg, describe multiple backgrounds
+### Sending Commands to Ein

+You can send commands to Ein by publishing on the topic `/ein/right/forth_commands` or `/ein/left/forth_commands` for each hand.
+These topics take a std_msgs/String which is a valid Back program.
+You can use any ROS program to publish to this topic, including `rostopic pub`.
+For an example, see `sendToBothArms.sh` which sends commands to each arm.

 Document color calibration